Artificial kidney: Kidney failure

 Kidneys are paired vital organs located behind the abdominal cavity at the bottom of the ribcage corresponding to the levels T12-L3 of the spine vertebrae.
 They perform about a dozen physiologic functions and are fairly easily damaged.
 Some of these functions include filtration and excretion of metabolic waste products, regulation of necessary electrolytes and fluids and stimulation of red blood cell-production.
-These organs routinely filter about 100 to 140 liters of blood a day to produce 1 to 2 liters of urine, composed of wastes and excess fluid.
+These organs routinely filter about 100 to 140 liters of blood a day to produce 1 to 2 litres of urine, composed of wastes and excess fluid.

 Kidney failure results in the slow accumulation of nitrogenous wastes, salts, water, and disruption of the body's normal pH balance.
 This failure typically occurs over a long period of time, and when the patient's renal function declines enough over the course of the disease, is commonly known as end stage renal disease (ESRD; which is also known as Level 5 or 6 kidney disease, depending on whether dialysis or renal replacement therapy is used).
 Detecting kidney disease before the kidneys start to shut down is uncommon, with high blood pressure and decreased appetite being symptoms that indicate a problem.
 Diabetes and high blood pressure are seen as the 2 most common causes of kidney failure.
 Experts predict that the demand for dialysis will increase as the prevalence of diabetes increases.
 Until the Second World War, kidney failure generally meant death for the patient.
 Several insights into kidney function and acute kidney failure were made during the war.

 One in three American adults are at a risk for developing kidney disease.
-Over 26 million American adults have kidney disease and most are not aware of it.
-More than 661,000 of them have kidney failure and 468,000 are on dialysis.
+Over 35.5 million American adults have kidney disease and most are not aware of it.
+More than 808,000 of them have kidney failure and 557,000 are on dialysis.
 The large population of individuals with kidney failure drives continuing advancements in the technology of artificial kidneys so that more people can have access to treatments.

 Home hemodialysis has become rare because of its disadvantages.
 It is expensive, time-consuming and space inefficient.
 In 1980, 9.7% of the dialysis population was on home hemodialysis but by 1987 the proportion had dropped to 3.6%.

 According to a 2011 report by the Organization for Economic Cooperation and Development, the United States of America has the second-highest rate of dialysis among advanced countries after Japan.
 The United States has the highest mortality rate among patients with ESRD.
 On average 20% of American ESRD patients die annually, which is more than twice that of Japan.
 The growth of dialysis facilities in the United States is the result of more Americans developing end-stage renal disease.
 From 2001 to 2011 the number increased by about 49.7% from 411,000 citizens to 615,000 citizens.
 In 2001 there were only 296,000 Americans on some form of dialysis.
 Ten years later that number increased to more than 430,000 as a result of chronic conditions developing such as diabetes and hypertension.